qilingframework/rtfd.io/docs/register.md

 - This is for pc and sp only.

-> - Reading from PC/SP on current arch, defined by ql.archtype
 ```
 ql.reg.arch_pc
 ql.reg.arch_sp
 ```

-> - Reading to PC/SP on current arch, defined by ql.archtype
+> - Reading from PC/SP on current arch, defined by ql.archtype
 ```
 ql.reg.arch_pc = 0xFF
 ql.reg.arch_sp = 0xFF